George Shearing: Later career

 In 1970, he began to "phase out his by-now-predictable quintet" and disbanded the group in 1978.
-One of his more notable albums during this period was The Reunion, with George Shearing (Verve 1976), made in collaboration with bassist Andy Simpkins and drummer Rusty Jones, and featuring Stéphane Grappelli, the musician with whom he had debuted as a sideman decades before.
+One of his more notable albums during this period was The Reunion (1976), made in collaboration with bassist Andy Simpkins and drummer Rusty Jones, and featuring Stéphane Grappelli, the violinist with whom he had debuted as a sideman decades before.

 Later, Shearing played in a trio, as a soloist, and increasingly in a duo.
 Among his collaborations were sets with the Montgomery Brothers, Marian McPartland, Brian Q. Torff, Jim Hall, Hank Jones, Niels-Henning Ørsted Pedersen and Kenny Davern.
 In 1979, Shearing signed with Concord Records, and recorded for the label with Mel Tormé.
 This collaboration garnered Shearing and Tormé two Grammys, one in 1983 and another in 1984.